sbritorodr/Computer-guide/README.md

 ## Biology and sciences
 * [QuPath](https://qupath.github.io) A pathology analysis software for viewing biological samples.
 * [Pathomation](https://www.pathomation.com/pma-start/) Pathology viewer, like QuPath but works worse but can be used on servers.
+Has a lot more compatibility than QuPath.
 ## Text Recocnition / OCR
 * [Tesseract](https://github.com/tesseract-ocr/tesseract.git)